-Our employment law consultants can help you create bespoke contracts of employment and employee handbooks that will not only establish clear policies and procedures that you wish to implement, but also ensure that you and your business are protected in the process.
+Our employment law consultants can help you create bespoke contracts of employment and employee handbooks, or review any employment documentation that you already have in place, to ensure that your business establishes and communicates clear policies and procedures to your workers.

 Contracts of Employment and Employee Handbooks are the foundation of all employee/employer relationships.
 However, over the years we have found that it’s a highly neglected area of business with template agreements often being used rather than bespoke and thorough employment documentation.